 Energy Modeling and Pathways

-Researchers at the International Energy Analysis Department have developed and continually refined detailed, bottom-up national energy end-use models to evaluate potential future pathways and road maps for two key countries with fast-growing energy demand: China and India.
+ETA international researchers have developed and continually refined detailed, bottom-up national energy end-use models to evaluate potential future pathways and road maps for two key countries with fast-growing energy demand: China and India.
 Begun in 2005 in response to a growing policy focus in the Chinese government on energy efficiency, we developed the China 2050 DREAM model.
 This was followed by the development of the India 2050 DREAM model, and work is currently underway to develop similar national models for Mexico, Indonesia and South Africa.
 These models build on detailed stock turnover modeling for end-uses developed in BUENAS.

 Our national models have been used to: